M3G4THEKING/diadem/README.md

 Diadem is under active development, and as of writing this, not ready for production use.

-For a list of planned features (and fixes), check out the [Issue page](https://github.com/ccev/diadem/issues).
+For a list of planned features (and fixes), check out the [issues](https://github.com/ccev/diadem/issues).
-To get an idea of what's working right now, check out the [Demo](https://map.malt.ee).
+To get an idea of what's working right now, check out the [demo](https://map.malt.ee).

 ## Setup